upacks/uBLOX/README.md

-# uBlox
+# uCan
-uBlox is a class that is an abstraction of IoT communication and GNSS modules,  chips and services supporting the industrial
+uCan is an abstraction of a bidirectional serial communication protocol that uses a two-wire system to connect different devices.